casasglobal-org/psymple/paper.md

 # Acknowledgements

 The collaboration between IDEMS International and CASAS Global is enabled by the McKnight Foundation's [Global Collaboration for Resilient Food Systems](https://www.ccrp.org/), grant number $23-149$.
-The authors would like to thank Prof. Andrew Gutierrez of CASAS Global for his incredibly deep insights and many helpful conversations, and to the researchers of the Topos Institute for their helpful comments and support in developing their work.
+The authors would like to thank the members of CASAS Global for their insights in developing the vision for a modern implementation of PBDM, Tim Hosgood of the Topos Institute for his comments helping put together this paper, and Brendan Fong and the rest of the Topos team in Berkeley for hosting a seminar that kick-started much of the shared vision of this work.

 # References